 You just do, they would say.

-While inside me, everything is screaming, ‘Don’t do it!
+While inside me everything is screaming, ‘Don’t do it!
 You’ll die!
 Don’t let go!
-Don’t die!
+Don’t die!’

 There’s no good ending here.
 I never did figure out how to surrender.
 Until finally my life and our relationship fell apart/exploded/was brought to its knees – you pick the metaphor.
 The ‘surrender’ I finally experienced was more like being knocked out and mugged than anything voluntary on my part.
-The result, however, was the same – God was once again in charge of my life, rather than my ego, and my life was rebuilt, one day at a time, into something that fit me rather than my old ideas, and that today feels better than I possibly could have imagined life could feel.
+The result, however, was the same – God was once again in charge of my life, rather than my ego, and my life was rebuilt, one day at a time, into something that fit me rather than my old ideas, and that today feels better than I ever imagined life could feel.

 Since then I have learned a few things; and one of the things I have learned has to do with how to surrender.

-What am I surrendering to?
-To God.
+We surrender to God.
 To nature.
 To the flow of Consciousness itself.
 To this one, vast, undivided reality that is everywhere and everything, including me, and that wants nothing for me but my happiness.
 (This is key, this idea that God wants happiness for me; for I will never agree to surrender to a mean God, a punishing God, an indifferent God.
 Or to Chaos.)

 We visualize the situation as being held in the palms of our outstretched hands.
 Relationship?
 I visualize myself and him or her as there in the palms of my hands, my open hands.
 My hands that are not clutching or holding on.
 To anything.